amirdy/Building-and-Training-a-Llama-2-Model-from-Scratch/readme.md

 pip install -r requirements.txt
 ```

-### 3. Train the Model with multiple GPUs
+### 3. Train the Model using multiple GPUs

-To train the model from scratch, use the provided `main.py` script.
+To train the model from scratch utilizing  multiple GPUs, use the provided `main.py` script.
 This script sets up the data, model, and training loop:

 ```bash
 torchrun --standalone --nproc-per-node=2 main.py